unrealwork/atsd-use-cases/OrovilleDam/README.md

 | 2 inch per day | +131,547          | 307,145           | 2.334 days ~ 56 hours   |
 | 3 inch per day | +268,337.5        | 307,145           | 1.144 days ~ 27 hours   |

-Come back to this article in the coming days and look at our **real-time analysis** for updates on the Oroville dam. **You do not need to install ATSD** to continue to monitor the situation.
+Come back to these Chart Lab portals in the coming days and look at our **real-time analysis** for updates on the Oroville dam. **You do not need to install ATSD** to continue to monitor the situation.
 Simply by clicking on each of the **Chart Lab buttons**, you can keep up to date on dam storage levels, dam inflow, dam outflow, spillway outflow, and precipitation.

 ### Action Items